alexandercsmith/ez-temp-old/README.md

 > EZ "Easy" DB

-EZDB is an easy to integrate and use for any Node.js Project.
+EZDB is an easy to integrate and use for any Node.js Project to manage AWS DynamoDB Tables.

 ## Installation